Indemnification Clauses Explained: What They Mean and Why They Matter

 Red flags in indemnification clauses

-Watch for: one-sided obligations (only you indemnify, not them), uncapped indemnification (not subject to the liability cap), overly broad triggers ("any claim arising from" rather than specific events), no procedural requirements, and indemnification for the other party’s own negligence.
+Watch for: one-sided obligations, uncapped indemnification (not subject to the liability cap), overly broad triggers, no procedural requirements, and indemnification for the other party’s own negligence.

 The relationship between indemnification and the liability cap is critical.
-If indemnification is excluded from the liability cap, your exposure for third-party claims could be unlimited even if the direct liability cap is reasonable.
+If indemnification is excluded from the cap, your exposure for third-party claims could be unlimited.

 Check your contract for indemnification issues